ShawnBeasleyOTRS/doc-installation/content/updating.rst

 Set File Permissions
 ~~~~~~~~~~~~~~~~~~~~

-Please execute the following command as root user to set the file and directory permissions for OTRS.
+Please execute the following command to set the file and directory permissions for OTRS.
 It will try to detect the correct user and group settings needed for your setup.

 .. code-block:: bash